isomerpages/mlaw-marketingshopfront/_dispute-resolution/2-dispute-resolution-centres.md

 ### Integrated Dispute Resolution Complex

-Parties seeking to resolve their disputes by alternative dispute resolution in Singapore will also enjoy access to state-of-the-art support facilities at the **Maxwell Chambers** [Add hyperlink to MC website]
+Parties seeking to resolve their disputes by alternative dispute resolution in Singapore will also enjoy access to state-of-the-art support facilities at the **Maxwell Chambers**

 Maxwell Chambers houses purpose-built secured hearing facilities for arbitration and mediation, as well as offices for dispute resolution institutions and firms.
 Maxwell Chambers Suites also provides a 24-hour business centre with concierge and secretariat services, state-of-the-art IT facilities and high-speed connectivity.